-The procedure of a Vasectomy Reversal with Micro-surgeon Dr. Friedman is set up to help you feel as comfortable as possible.
+The procedure of a Vasectomy Reversal with Micro-surgeon Dr. Conners is set up to help you feel as comfortable as possible.
 We will first set up a consultation and medical examination for you.
 You can expect the office visit to take approximately 30 minutes.
 During this office visit, you and your partner will have the opportunity to ask as many questions as you need, to make the best decision for you and your family.
-Dr. Friedman performs many reversal vasectomies a week, and you will find that he is very well experienced- vasectomies and vasectomy reversals are his main specialty.
+Dr. Conners performs many reversal vasectomies a week, and you will find that he is very well experienced- vasectomies and vasectomy reversals are his main specialty.

 Once you have your consultation, you may set up your surgery date.
 (For out of state and/or out of country patients, consultation and surgery can be booked the same day.)

 You can expect your surgery to take about 2½ to 3 hours.
 The wonderful aspect of not having to undergo anesthesia- allows us to perform the micro-surgery in the comfort of our own office.

 Dr. Conners uses local anesthesia (Novocaine)- No Needles!
 This is a jet spray technique that sprays the novocaine onto the area of surgery.
 The spray penetrates through the skin and numbs the nerves.
 You will be fully awake for the procedure.